robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 consistency-proof =  bstr .cbor [

-    ; previous MMR size
+    ; previous tree size
-    mmr-size-1: uint
+    size-1: uint

-    ; latest MMR size
+    ; latest tree size
-    mmr-size-2: uint
+    size-2: uint

-    ; the inclusion path from each accumulator peak in ; MMR(mmr-size-1) to its new accumulator peak in
+    ; the inclusion path from each accumulator peak in ; tree size-1 to its new peak in tree size-2.
-    ; MMR(mmr-size-2).
     consistency-paths: [ + consistency-path ]
 ]
 ~~~~

 ## consistency_proof_path

-Creates a proof of consistency between the identified MMR's.

-The returned value is a list containing a single proof of inclusion for each peak
-from the first MMR state in the second MMR state.

-When a path is produced for the purposes of verifying or creating proofs,
-including the `inclusion-path` referenced above,
-the path elements MUST be resolved to the referenced node values.

-The [add_leaf_hash](#addleafhash) algorithm illustrates the use of the implementation define
-storage method [ get](#get) to accomplish this.
+Produces the verification paths for inclusion of the peaks of tree size-1 under the peaks of tree size-2.

 Given:

-- `ifrom` is the last node of the complete `MMR(ifrom + 1)`
+- `ifrom` is the last node of tree size-1`
-- `ito` is the last node of the complete `MMR(ito + 1)`
+- `ito` is the last node of tree size-2`

 And the methods: